nstutelberg/Projects/README.md

 # Summary
   The model used includes only statistically significant independent variables, with p-values for the binary regressors easily meeting a 99% confidence level, and Days Since IPO meeting a 95% confidence level.

+  Hypothesis #1 - Reject Null

    There is a positive relationship between Solid_Stripe and Sale Price, meaning that solid color Yeezys are garnering higher resale prices than striped Yeezys.
-Reject Null in favor of Alternative for Hypothesis #1.
+Reject Null in favor of Alternative.

+  Hypothesis #2 - Reject Null

    There is a positive relationship between Light_Dark and Sale Price, meaing that dark color Yeezys are garnering higher resale prices than light colored Yeezys.
+Reject Null in favor of Alternative.

+  Hypothesis #3 - Fail to Reject Null

+   There is no statistically significant relationship between Shoe Size and Sale Price.
+Larger shoe sizes do not correlate with higher resale prices.
+Fail to reject Null.

+  Hypothesis #4 - Fail to Reject Null

    There is a negative relationship between Days Since IPO and Sale Price, meaning over time, as the shoe moves away from it's IPO date, the resell price of the sneaker in the after-market decreases.
-Fail to reject Null for Hypothesis #4.
+Fail to reject Null.

 # Future Analysis
-   Due to the model Rsquared being ~ 0.30 depending on if we use log transformation or not, there is still a significant amount of variation in the dependent variable that is not accounted for.
+   Due to the model Rsquared being 0.32, and there is still a significant amount of variation in the dependent variable that is not accounted for.

    In future research, these are a few ideas I would pursue: